expo/expo/guides/Deploying Expo Web Apps.md

 ---

-Here are the formal instructions for deploying to `GH-Pages`:
+Here are the formal instructions for deploying to GitHub Pages:

 1. **Initialize a git repo**